nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

-        can be set to a network node's :ref:`Logical Address <logical address>` for direct transmission to the specified node - meaning the transmission's automatic routing will begin at the network node that is specified with this parameter instead of being automatically routed from the transmission actual origin.
+        can be set to a network node's :ref:`Logical Address <logical address>` for direct transmission to the specified node - meaning the transmission's automatic routing will begin at the network node that is specified with this parameter instead of being automatically routed from the actual origin of the transmission.

     :Returns:

         * `True` if the ``frame`` has been transmitted.
 This does not necessarily describe if the message has been received at its target destination.
-        * `False` if the ``frame``  has not been transmitted.
+        * `False` if the ``frame``  has failed to transmit.

         .. note::
-            This function will always return `True` if a message is directed to a node's pipe that does not have `auto_ack` enabled (which will likely be pipe 0 in most network contexts).
+            This function will always return `True` if a message is sent directly to a network node.
-        .. tip:: To ensure a message has been delivered to its target destination, set the frame's header's `message_type` to an `int` in range [65, 127] (which should invoke a returning `NETWORK_ACK` message type).
+            Meaning, if the ``traffic_direct`` parameter is set to anything other than its default value, then this function will return `True`.
+        .. tip:: |use_msg_t|

 parent
 -----------